PunitWalia/ML-API-Demo/README.md

 # ML-API-Demo
 NLI-based Zero Shot Text Classification

-How to run the code.
-I've tried my best to document stuff below.
-But if in doubt, start from the Makefile, and "follow the white rabbit".

 Pre-requisites
 You'll need docker and docker-compose installed on your machine to use this.
 Also, don't forget to increase the memory and disk space allocated to it from docker preferences.